starton-io/docs/docs/Settings/managing-plans.md

 To access your invoices, go to **Billing.**

-You will first be able to consult the date of your next invoice as well as a link that will enable you to download all of your invoices.
-This information can be extremely useful for keeping track of your payments.
+You will first be able to consult the date of your next invoice as well as a link that will enable you to download all of your invoices to keep track of your payments.

 Additionally, having a record of all of your invoices can be helpful for financial reporting.